August in the Garden

 I have had horrible luck with tomatoes this year, but there’s time to put another tomato crop in this month.
 Tomatoes like the heat, so if you have a south-facing wall, that’s the best scenario.
 Look for the “Early” varieties or varieties with a shorter seed to harvest time frame.

-Although it’s too late to start them from seed, blooming cosmos are a beautiful plant for the fall, so keep an eye out for six-pack starters at the nurseries.
+Although it’s a bit late to start them from seed, blooming cosmos are a beautiful plant for the fall, so keep an eye out for six-pack starters at the nurseries.

 If you want to plant fuchsias, shop now while they are in bloom so you can see what the different blooms look like.